JHUAPL/SIMoN/README.md

 ## SIMoN
 System Integration with Multiscale Networks

-Copyright 2020 The Johns Hopkins University Applied Physics Laboratory Licensed under the MIT License
+Copyright 2020 The Johns Hopkins University Applied Physics Laboratory

+Licensed under the MIT License

 ## Description
 The SIMoN joint modeling framework integrates independently-designed predictive models into a cohesive system, in order to produce a unified model.
 While many useful models are limited to predicting only a single isolated component of a larger system, SIMoN is able to connect models together so that collectively they can provide a more complete representation of the global system and its dynamics.
 By using the SIMoN software, a modeler is able to join these disparate models together in various combinations and find new insights in their data.

 In order to translate data from its models across different geographic granularities, SIMoN uses a network graph that represents all the granularities, their corresponding entities, and their relationships to each other.
 The individual models feed each other updated data inputs at synchronized time intervals, and traverse the network graph to translate their data from one granularity to another.
-A sample granularity graph is provided, but modelers can extend it or create a graph of their own, by modifying and using the graphs/build.py script.
+A sample granularity graph is provided, but modelers can extend it or create a graph of their own, by modifying and using the `graphs/build.py` script.

 SIMoN is written in Python 3, and uses Docker to manage its models and their integration.
 Each model runs in its own separate, modular Docker container.
 An additional container runs the system’s centralized Broker, which receives each model’s data outputs using a PyZMQ publish-subscribe messaging pattern.
 The Broker then redirects the data to any models that request it.
 The models can then use this data as their inputs for the next incremental step in the system’s synchronized run.

 ## Setup
 SIMoN uses Docker and Compose to run its models in separate containers.
 To run SIMoN, clone the repo and install these tools.

-Additionally, install make, so that the shell commands that operate SIMoN can be executed more easily using the Makefile.
+Additionally, install `make`, so that the shell commands that operate SIMoN can be executed more easily using the Makefile.

 * install Docker
 	* https://docs.docker.com/install/